Serving

 5. Place fish on the steaming dish, which will also be the serving dish.

-6. Drizzle with soysauce and / or sesame oil or whatever liquids the recipe calls for.
+6. Drizzle with soysauce, rice wine, sesame oil, or whatever liquids the recipe calls for.
 Spread remaining seasonings and vegetables on top and let marinade for 20 minutes at room temperature or an hour in the fridge.

 7. Set up the steamer with an inch or more of water and place the plate on the rack.
 Add any additional ingredients called for in the recipe.

-8. Bring the water up to a rolling boil and then cover the steamer.
-Steam at a moderate boil for 15 to 20 minutes depending on thickness of fish.
+8. Bring the water up to a rolling boil uncovered (this prevents too much condensation into the dish).
+Cover the steamer and steam at a moderate boil for 15 to 20 minutes depending on thickness of the fish.

 9. Serve immediately when done.
 All liquid that has gathered in the dish while steaming becomes part of the sauce.